QuantumBFS/yao-python/README.md

 # Yao Python Package
 This directory and nested files contain Yao Python Package and language binding.

+**warning**: This package is a simple wrapper around the Julia package Yao.
+To use the full feature and power of it, we highly recommend you to use it from Julia language natively.

 ## Installation

 To install Yao Python package, install Julia 1.x first,